World Association of Girl Guides and Girl Scouts

-The Global Girls Alliance is a program developed by the Obama Foundation to empower adolescent girls around the world through education.
+The Girls Opportunity Alliance is a program developed by the Obama Foundation to empower adolescent girls around the world through education.
 Today, more than 98 million young girls worldwide are not in school—yet studies show that when girls are educated, amazing things happen: poverty goes down, economies grow, families get stronger, babies are born healthier, and the world, by all accounts, gets better.
-To advance these goals, the Global Girls Alliance supports grassroots leaders, like Girl Scouts of the USA, who best understand the unique challenges girls face in their communities and the strategies needed to overcome them.
+To advance these goals, the Girls Opportunity Alliance supports grassroots leaders, like Girl Scouts of the USA, who best understand the unique challenges girls face in their communities and the strategies needed to overcome them.
 Learn more.

 For over 60 years, Girl Scouts of the USA has offered girls the chance to travel abroad.
 It’s a great way to learn about other cultures, make new friends, build leadership skills, and share ideas with women and girls globally.
 Find out more.